kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 **Examples using RINEX 3:**

 If your station name has 9 characters (lower case please), the code assumes you are looking for a RINEX 3 file.
 However, my code will store the SNR data using the normal 4 character name. *You must install the gfzrnx executable that translates RINEX 3 to 2 to use RINEX 3 files in this code.* If you followed the instructions for installation, this is already taken care of.

 <code>rinex2snr</code> currently supports RINEX3 for 30 second data at :

-- unavco
-- cddis
 - bev
 - bkg
+- bfg
+- cddis
 - epn
 - ga
-- bfg
 - sonel
+- unavco

 The caveat is that UNAVCO is set to 15 sec because that is mostly what is there.
-If you don't know where your data are, you can try <code>-archive all</code>, which should try all archives in sequence.
-I believe the default archive is cddis.
+If you don't know where your data are, you can try <code>-archive all</code>, which might try a few archives in sequence.

 <code>rinex2snr onsa00swe 2020 298</code>